A Family Affair (TV series)

-A Family Affair is a Philippine drama television series broadcast by Kapamilya Channel.
-Directed by Jerome Pobocan and Raymund Ocampo, it stars Ivana Alawi, Gerald Anderson, Sam Milby, Jameson Blake and Jake Ejercito.
-The series aired on the network's Primetime Bida evening block, A2Z, TV5, and worldwide via The Filipino Channel from June 27 to November 4, 2022, replacing The Broken Marriage Vow and was replaced by Flower of Evil.
+A Family Affair is a Philippine television drama series broadcast by Kapamilya Channel.
+Directed by Jerome C. Pobocan, Raymund B. Ocampo, Tak G. Barrios and Richard I. Arellano, it stars Ivana Alawi, Gerald Anderson, Sam Milby, Jameson Blake and Jake Ejercito.
+It aired on the network's Primetime Bida line up on June 27, 2022.
+The series concluded on November 4, 2022, with a total of 2 seasons and 95 episodes.

-The series is streaming on Netflix on November 5, 2022.